8th Infantry Division (India): The present

 The division is headquartered at Khumbathang, Ladakh and is now part of XIV Corps.
-It is tasked to look after the Line of Control.
+It is tasked to look after the Line of Control in the Kargil sector.

 Badge

 During World War II the insignia of the division was a yellow four-leafed clover (some versions appear as three-leafed -see images) flanked on each side by a yellow three-leafed clover, their stalks forming a "V", all on a red background.
 The division and its members were thus referred to as "clovers".

 During the period the Scotsmen of the 1st Battalion, Argyll and Sutherland Highlanders served in the division, in the 19th Indian Infantry Brigade, the Jock soldiers fondly referred to the division insignia as "the three wee floo'ers" (the three little flowers).

 In its second incarnation, the formation sign of the division depicts a red dagger superimposed on two overlapping gold circles on a black background.